 Merit is a criterion for all awards.
 Demonstrated unmet financial need is also considered.
 We strongly recommend you complete a FAFSA for the University regardless of your financial needs.

 How to Apply

-All First year admitted students are considered for Honors College scholarships based on information collected during the Honors College and PSU admission process.
+All first year Honors students are considered for UHC scholarships based on information collected during the admission process.
 First year applications received by our December 1st priority deadline will be considered first for Honors scholarships.

-Honors College staff may retrieve and review the following collateral documents for each application.
-For current Honors College students: PSU Transcript, PSU Student File.
-For new Honors College students: Admission packet materials for both PSU and the Honors College.
+UHC staff may retrieve and review the following collateral documents for each application: for current Honors College students: PSU Transcript, PSU Student File.
+For new Honors students: Admission materials provided for the PSU/Honors application.

 The generous contributions of the Institute for Sustainable Solutions and the James F. and Marion L. Miller Foundation have made these competitive awards available to a small group of incoming freshman each year.
 These awards provide students with a $5,000 grant per year for four years as well as provide additional faculty mentoring and research partnerships.
-Read more about the Sustainability Scholars for Fall 2012.
+Read more about our Sustainability Scholars.

 Other Financial Aid & Scholarship Resources at PSU

 More information about financial aid and scholarships at Portland State can be found through PSU's Financial Aid office.
 All new students should apply for centrally awarded scholarships through www.pdx.edu/scholarships.
 The deadline for applications is February 1.
 New and continuing students should also inquire about scholarship opportunities available through academic colleges and departments.